Welcome to Zealots of Zaldar

 If a Hero reaches an exit on a Quest Map, they can remove their figurine from play, and give their turn to any other Hero of their choosing.

-Searching for hidden things: If a Hero is looking for something that is concealed (a hidden door, a trap, a secret compartment, etc.), Zaldar may call for an INT-based Skill Check (d12 + INT) against a Difficulty of Zaldar's choosing.
+Searching for hidden things: If the target cell contains something concealed (a hidden door, a trap, a secret compartment, etc.), a Perception check (d12 + INT, plus any Perception skill bonuses) is automatically rolled against the difficulty.
 A successful roll reveals the hidden object or detail.

 DROP: Leave an item from inventory on an adjacent blank space or beneath your character.